-US Water Commercial Calcite pH Neutralizer System Raises the pH of the Water Supply
+The US Water Matrixx pH Balancing Backwashing Calcite Neutralizer System designed to raise the pH of the water supply

-A Commercial-Grade Catalytic Carbon Filter is designed to remove chlorine, chemicals, pesticides and CHLORAMINES, utilizing Catalytic Coconut Shell Granular Activated Carbon
+The Matrixx Catalytic Carbon Filter is designed to remove hydrogen sulfide (with the use of H2O2), chlorine, chemicals, pesticides and CHLORAMINES, utilizing Catalytic Granular Activated Carbon

 Designed to reduce or remove turbidity, silt, sand and sediment to below 5 microns for commercial, industrial and municipal applications.
 Takes the place of traditional sand or multi-media filters to deliver up to three (3) times longer runs between regenerations with much finer filtration and lower pressure drop.